HorridModz/FreeAskInternet/README.md

 ## What is FreeAskInternet

 FreeAskInternet is a completely free, private and locally running search aggregator & answer generator using LLM, without the need for a GPU.
 The user can ask a question and the system will use searxng to make a multi-engine search and combine the search results to the ChatGPT3.5 LLM and generate the answer based on search results.
-All process runs locally and  np GPU or OpenAI or Google API keys are needed.
+The entire process runs locally and no GPU, OpenAI, or Google API keys are needed.

 ## Features